User Commands lftp(1)

 http:put-content-type (string)

-specifies value of Content-Type http request header for
+specifies value of Content-Type HTTP request header for PUT method.

 http:referer (string)